Student looking through microscope

 Research activities at the ECE Department can be classified by research areas and by research centers and institutes.
 The department offers eight research areas of focus and is either the lead or partner of nine research centers and institutes.

 Faculty also conduct research in their labs.
 View faculty profiles to learn about their research, including work being conducted in their laboratories.
-Also, view our Annual Reports and college-wide Research Initiatives.
+Also, view our Annual Reports and college-wide research efforts.

 Quick Facts